Icinga/icinga2/doc/12-icinga2-api.md

   Attribute  | Type       | Description
   -----------|------------|--------------
-  name       | string     | Full object name. type       | string     | Object type.
+  name       | String     | Full object name. type       | String     | Object type.
-  attrs      | dictionary | Object attributes (can be filtered using the URL parameter `attrs`). joins      | dictionary | [Joined object types](12-icinga2-api.md#icinga2-api-config-objects-query-joins) as key, attributes as nested dictionary.
-Disabled by default. meta       | dictionary | Contains `used_by` object references.
+  attrs      | Dictionary | Object attributes (can be filtered using the URL parameter `attrs`). joins      | Dictionary | [Joined object types](12-icinga2-api.md#icinga2-api-config-objects-query-joins) as key, attributes as nested dictionary.
+Disabled by default. meta       | Dictionary | Contains `used_by` object references.
 Disabled by default, enable it using `?meta=used_by` as URL parameter.

 #### Object Query Joins <a id="icinga2-api-config-objects-query-joins"></a>